danube-messaging/danube_docs/docs/architecture/architecture.md

 The Danube messaging system is a distributed messaging system, based on a publish-subscribe model, aiming to provide high throughput and low latency.

-The Danube Messaging system's architecture is designed for flexibility and scalability, making it suitable for event-driven and cloud native applications.
-Its decoupled and plugin architecture allows for independent scaling and easy integration of various storage backends.
-Using the dispatch strategies and the subscribtion models the system can accomodate different messaging patterns.
+The Danube Messaging system's architecture is designed for flexibility and scalability, making it suitable for event-driven and cloud-native applications.
+Its decoupled and pluggable architecture allows for independent scaling and easy integration of various storage backends.
+Using the dispatch strategies and the subscription models the system can accommodate different messaging patterns.

 ![Danube Messaging Architecture](img/Danube_architecture.png "Danube Messaging Architecture")